saltsthlm/protips/passingFunctions.md

 });
 ```

+See that `});` at the end there.
+It's there because the curly brace ends the definition of the function and the paranthesis ends the parameter list to the `main`-function.
+And then the semicolon which is there for our sins.

 ### Summary

 Passing functions as parameters is a very powerful construct and can be abbreviated quite a lot.
 But that it's short and powerful also makes it a little bit harder to read.